irs1318dev/irs1318dev.github.io/RobotProgrammingGuide/GeneralRobotDesign/GeneralRobotDesign.md

 # General Robot Design

-Robots in FRC tend to have a small set of different pieces that we want to utilize, that can be arranged in a large number of ways to make complex mechanisms.
-These mechanisms are typically designed before the code for them is written, so you should know what they are composed of by the time you are writing any code.
-We'll list out a few of these pieces here and explain what they do and how we typically use them.
+Robots in FRC tend to have a small set of components we want to use, which can be arranged in many ways to make complex mechanisms.
+These mechanisms are typically designed before the code for them is written, so you should know what they’re composed of by the time you write any code.
+We’ll list a few of these components here and explain what they do and how we typically use them.

-## Table of Contents:
+## Table of Contents

 1. [RoboRIO](RoboRIO.md)
 2. [Actuators](Actuators.md)
     1. [Motors](Motors.md)